 A 10% increase in homeownership in a country is associated with an approximately 4% increase in the proportion living with parents.
 Housing explains about 12% of the variance between countries in the prevalence of young adult children living with their parents.
 For instance, in the Netherlands, where fewer young adults live with their parents, 42% of the total housing stock is in the public sector, with housing built specifically for young students and workers.
 In contrast, only 8% of the rentals in Spain are public housing, and more than 70% of people own their dwellings.
-With little government assistance for first-time home buyers (and with required down payments of roughly 50-70%), it is quite difficult to make the move.30 The shortage of affordable housing which would allow young people to move away from home and live independent represents a problem for the whole economy.
+With little government assistance for first-time home buyers (and with required down payments of roughly 50-70%), it is quite difficult to make the move.
+The shortage of affordable housing which would allow young people to move away from home and live independent represents a problem for the whole economy.

 If the job mobility is difficult to attain because of the lack of affordable housing, companies and institutions will not get the employees they seek and need.
 The same problem is there for those seeking to accomplish higher education and the lack of decent and affordable housing will hamper the intellectual capital of EU's Member States.
 Producing an adequate supply and diversity of affordable rental housing can help young peoples' housing transition and boost EU's labour mobility.
-IUT considers that delayed adulthood as a social phenomenon produced by housing conditions is a state!!!!!

-Affordable rental housing contributes to the sustainability of a modernised welfare stock is not meeting the young people in terms of availability, flexibility nor affordability.
+IUT considers that delayed adulthood as a social phenomenon produced by housing conditions is a problem that employment and social policies should take seriously; in terms of the potential negative effects it can have on family life, labour market mobility and on the economy.
+The late emancipation has negative effects on the productivity affordable rental housing stock is not meeting the needs of young people in terms of availability, flexibility nor affordability.